JsMacros/JsMacros-JEP/README.md

 if you go through the effort to set this up on linux/mac please Pull-Request the steps or message @wagyourtail on the JsMacros discord

 # issues/notes

+* as with `JS` functions will coerce to Consumer's, unlike `Jython` where you have to wrap functions.